Seungpyo1007/MalDDalPatcher/README.md

 **Note 1:** If you've already had an account on the game and you don't want to lose it when reinstalling the app, you can use the game's Data Link feature.

-**Note 2:** The signing key is unique for each installation of UmaPatcher.
+**Note 2:** The signing key is unique for each installation of MalDDalPatcher.
 It is also a self-signed key; during installation, Google Play Protect will warn you of installing an untrusted app. **You can safely ignore this and tap on More Info -> Install anyways to continue installation.**